IowaDave/avr-dx/_posts/2024-05-06-evsys-blinking-without-thinking.md

 In other words, at the risk of becoming tedious, this program *gives the same result* as one in which code monitors the input pin and activates the output pin &mdash; but without the code.

-### LED.
+### Oh.
+How.
+Sweet.
+Another Blinkin' LED...
 Big Deal, Right?

-Yes, *right*, actually.
-Because if a microcontroller can turn on an LED, then it also can actuate a circuit that turns on all the lights in a room, or lights up a building, or starts a motor, or brings a whole power plant online, or anything else, at the mere touch of a low-voltage switch that transmits virtually no current at all, no code involved,
+Yes, *right*, actually big.
+Consider that a microcontroller able to turn on an LED can also actuate a circuit that turns on all the lights in a room, or lights up a building, or starts a motor, or brings a whole power plant online, or you-name-it, at the mere touch of a low-voltage switch, while using so little current that even its CPU is not running.

+Parents urge children to think before they act.
+Yet in microcontrollers, a talent for action without a need to crunch some code can be a good thing.

-### Now To Blink Without Thinking
+### How To Blink Without Thinking

 This article concludes with a slightly longer program that does the same thing as the listing above, but takes a periodic signal generated internally by the RTC peripheral rather than one from an input pin.